temporalio/edu-errstrat-java-code/exercises/non-retryable-error-types/README.md

-## Exercise #2: Modifying Activity Options Using Non-Retryable Error Types
+## Exercise #2: Modifying Activity Options Using Non-Retryable Error Types and Heartbeats

 During this exercise, you will: